ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 And the following commands:

 * The `'insertTable'` command implemented by {@link module:table/commands/inserttablecommand~InsertTableCommand}.
-* The `'insertTableColumnBefore'` command implemented by {@link module:table/commands/insertcolumncommand~InsertColumnCommand}.
+* The `'insertTableColumnLeft'` command implemented by {@link module:table/commands/insertcolumncommand~InsertColumnCommand}.
-* The `'insertTableColumnAfter'` command implemented by {@link module:table/commands/insertcolumncommand~InsertColumnCommand}.
+* The `'insertTableColumnRight'` command implemented by {@link module:table/commands/insertcolumncommand~InsertColumnCommand}.
 * The `'insertTableRowAbove'` command implemented by {@link module:table/commands/insertrowcommand~InsertRowCommand}.
 * The `'insertTableRowBelow'` command implemented by {@link module:table/commands/insertrowcommand~InsertRowCommand}.
 * The `'removeTableColumn'` command implemented by {@link module:table/commands/removecolumncommand~RemoveColumnCommand}.